 Less Than Significant Impact - The Project includes a new restroom supported by an advanced onsite wastewater treatment system (AOWTS) and leachfield.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
 Thus, the Project would not result in a determination by the wastewater treatment provider that it has adequate capacity to serve the sites' projected demand in addition to the provider's existing commitments.